diegoalexglz/MySQL-Course/Curso MySQL.md

 - Only partial blue entries (left) are brought to the selection.
 - All red entries (right) are brought to the selection.
-- No coincidences bring a NULL in blue selections (left).

 <svg width="200" height="150" xmlns="http://www.w3.org/2000/svg">
     <!-- Circle 1 with white outline -->